JuliaGeodynamics/GeophysicalModelGenerator.jl/docs/src/man/Tutorial_VolcanoModel_3D.md

 Temp = fill(1350.0, nx,ny,nz);
 ```

-For simplicity, we will asume a model with thee horizontal layers with different rheology where later we add the volcano and the magmatic chamber.
+For simplicity, we will assume a model with thee horizontal layers with different rheology where later we add the volcano and the magmatic chamber.
 We use `add_box!` to generate the initial horizontally layered model:

 ```julia
 lith = LithosphericPhases(Layers=[15 45 100], Phases=[1 2 3])